 LENR stands for Low Energy Nuclear Reactions, (or sometimes Lattice Enabled Nanoscale Reactions) and refers to the phenomenon where anomalous amounts of heat are created when certain metals (e.g. nickel, palladium) absorb hydrogen or deuterium and an external stimulus such as heat or an electric current is applied.
 The reaction takes place at relatively low temperature and sometimes results in transmutation of elements as well as the production of heat.
 Either no strong radiation is produced or it is absorbed locally.
-The waste products are not radioactive.
+The waste products have been found not to be radioactive.
 This phenomenon is also referred to as Cold Fusion, LANR (lattice assisted nuclear reaction), as well as other terms.

 Modern interest in LENR began in 1989 when scientists Martin Fleischmann and Stanley Pons announced at the University of Utah they had succeeded in generating nuclear reactions in laboratory experiments.
 This announcement sparked much interest in the media and in the scientific community, with many researchers attempting replicate the effect in their own experiments — many without success.
-The effect is not always easy to replicate, particularly as the preparation of the metal was critical and it sometimes took weeks for anomalous heat to appear.
+The effect was not always easy to replicate, particularly as the preparation of the metal was critical and it sometimes took weeks for anomalous heat to appear.
 The inability for many researchers to replicate Pons and Fleischmann’s experimental setup led to a backlash against the two from scientists from well-known scientific institutions, and Pons and Fleischmann were effectively treated as pariahs, and they were largely considered either incompetent or fraudsters.

 While much of the mainstream scientific community dismissed LENR/Cold Fusion as pseudoscience, a small core of researchers continued work in the field, and interest has increased significantly since 2011 when Andrea Rossi and Sergio Focardi first announced their results working with the Energy Catalyzer (E-Cat).
 Since this announcement, there have been attempts by various parties to be able to replicate and control the LENR effect.
-Several companies are now working on commercial products with claims of producing kW of power as heat.
-Andrea Rossi’s E-Cat invention has received a lot of attention because he was the first to publicly demonstrate his device and it has now been independently tested and validated by seven scientists, funded by the Swedish R&D organization Elforsk, demonstrating at least ten times the energy of any known chemical reaction and showing that the E-Cat is capable of producing useful heat.
+Rossi’s E-Cat has received a lot of attention because he was the first to publicly demonstrate his device and it has now been been tested by third parties, demonstrating at least ten times the energy of any known chemical reaction and showing that the E-Cat is capable of producing useful heat.

 Lenr-canr.org — A library of research papers on LENR